TheCandidStartup/TheCandidStartup.github.io/_drafts/rewriting-history.md

 # Legal Jeopardy

-Hopefully this case was a one off.
+Hopefully this is a one off.
 Autodesk legal [objected]({% link _posts/2023-12-18-legal-jeopardy.md %}) to a post about the [Navisworks File Format]({% link _posts/2023-10-30-navisworks-file-formats.md %}).
 Once I'd established which parts they objected to, I rewrote them.

 Luckily, the parts they didn't like weren't that important.
 I wrote a [separate post]({% link _posts/2023-12-18-legal-jeopardy.md %}) explaining what had happened.